hcorry2020/configure-ad/README.md

 <img src="https://i.imgur.com/hVqzbB9.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Here is where i change my settings for the private ip address on the server from dynamic to static.
-I want the ip address to stay the same so the server can play host tol the client computer.
+I want the ip address to stay the same so the server can play host to the client computer.
 </p>
 <br />